 Beyond Carcassonne France’s fourth largest city, the lively, so called ‘Ville Rose’ Toulouse, is about an hour away while the old Roman city of Narbonne shouldn’t take much more than a half an hour.

 The nearest airport to Hotel de la Cité is of course Carcassonne Airport just outside town from where budget airlines and others, fly to various destinations around Europe.
 Transfers to and from there can of course be arranged from the hotel.

 Carcassonne is also on the main Toulouse-Montpellier train route which allows good access to both those cities as well as the likes of Narbonne, Beziers, Bordeaux, Marseille, Arles, Nîmes and Quillan.

 Though the first evidence of human settlement on the site La Cité dates back to the sixth century B.C., it was not until the 3rd-century A.D. that the Romans built the first ring of ramparts there.
-La Cite’s setting above the plains that lie between the Pyrenees the Mediterranean and the Massif Central had thus been noticed as being of great strategic importance.
-In the 5th-century it was captured by the Visigoths, who added some of their own, extra, defenses.
-The Franks were next in line in the eighth century, again adding some adjustments and improvements.
+La Cite’s setting above the plains that lie between the Pyrenees, the Mediterranean and the Massif Central thus had been noticed as being of great strategic importance.

 The Pope of the time, Innocent III, allied with the King of France, Philippe II Auguste, and started a punitive crusade against them.
 On July 22, 1209, during the Albigensian Crusade they sacked the city of Beziers, resulting in the death of thousands.
 A week later Carcassonne was in their sights but saved itself the same fate when the local Viscount, Raymond-Roger Trencavel, surrendered the city on Aug.
 15, 1209.